OfficeDev/Microsoft-Teams-Samples/samples/bot-receive-channel-messages-withRSC/csharp/README.md

          - Then select **Upload a custom app** from the lower right corner.
          - Then select the `manifest.zip` file from `AppManifest`, and then select **Add** to add the bot to your selected team.

-Note:- If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-receive-channel-messages-withRSC/csharp/ReceiveMessagesWithRSC/AdapterWithErrorHandler.cs#L24) and put your debugger for local debug.
+**Note**: If you are facing any issue in your app, [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-receive-channel-messages-withRSC/csharp/ReceiveMessagesWithRSC/AdapterWithErrorHandler.cs#L24) and put your debugger for local debug.

 ## Interacting with the bot in Teams